 The functional analysis allows for targeting consequences and behaviors by uncovering the contributing factors.
 To do this, the therapist and client work backward from the negative outcome and break the behavior down into parts.

-Later on, based on this work, case conceptualization and altering certain parts in the behavioral chain can lead the client to different, better outcomes.
+Later on, based on this work, case conceptualization and altering certain parts in the cognitive behavioral interventions and chain can lead the client to different, better outcomes.

 Cognitive Intervention